-Special Permit Inspection Areas:
+Special Permit Inspection Area:

-The special permit inspection areas are defined as the area that extends 220 yards on each side of the centerline as listed in Table 2 - Special Permit Inspection Areas.
+The special permit inspection area is defined as the area that extends 220 yards on each side of the centerline as listed in Table 2 - Special Permit Inspection Area.

 &lt;sup>3 PHMSA is granting this special permit for Class 1 to Class 3 location changes where the pipeline has been pressure tested to 1.25 times MAOP or greater for eight (8) hours to meet 49 CFR 192.619(a)(2), 192.611(a), 192.517, and Condition 1(b).
-Each special permit segment must meet the documentation requirements in Condition 16 - Documentation.
+The special permit segment must meet the documentation requirements in Condition 16 - Documentation.